alienscience/cache-dot-clj/README.md

 Cache dot clj
 =============

  A Clojure library that caches the results of impure functions.
+This library provides 3 internal caching strategies and can also cache externally or persistently using the java [ehcache](http://github.com/alienscience/cache-dot-clj/blob/master/ehcache/README.md) package.

 I have found this useful for caching the results of database calls and for holding HTML snippets.

-This library is available at [clojars.org](http://clojars.org/) for use with Leiningen/Maven
+This library is available at [clojars.org](http://clojars.org/uk.org.alienscience/cache-dot-clj) for use with Leiningen/Maven
      :dependencies [[uk.org.alienscience/cache-dot-clj "0.0.2"]]

-It consists of small modifications to the memoization functions described in these two excellent blog posts, [the rule of three](http://kotka.de/blog/2010/03/The_Rule_of_Three.html) and [memoize done right](http://kotka.de/blog/2010/03/memoize_done_right.html).
+The internal caching functions consist of small modifications to the memoization functions described in these two excellent blog posts, [the rule of three](http://kotka.de/blog/2010/03/The_Rule_of_Three.html) and [memoize done right](http://kotka.de/blog/2010/03/memoize_done_right.html).
 I'd recommend these posts to Clojure programmers as they discuss flexible apis and concurrency in real world detail.

 Example